versionminus/versionminus/README.md

 ## about

 This repository contains a live coding exercise for building a GenAI powered note-taking application called "licodex".
 The application allows users to create, manage, and search notes using natural language processing and AI capabilities.

+# TODOs

+- meaningful errors, e.g.: no user found on new note creation